 As well as looking great, these flowers are beneficial for the local wildlife, encouraging small mammalsand pollinating insects into the garden.

 When the weather’s nice, there’s nothing better than being out in the garden and enjoying the sun.
 One great way to encourage everyone to get outdoors is with an outdoor kitchen, and they’re shaping up to be particularly popular in 2020.

-A supplier like Gilmans Kitchens and Baths can find you the perfect solution for your outdoor kitchen needs.
+A supplier can find you the perfect solution for your outdoor kitchen needs.
 This can make the garden feel like an extension of the house and is a great way to bring the family together in those summer months.

 Growing Your Own Fruit and Veg

 If you’re looking for a fun gardening trend to follow in 2020, then growing your own fruit and vegetables is it.
 If you’ve got young kids, then growing your own food is an ideal way to get them interested in gardening.

 Watching your seeds grow into food is an amazing feeling, and the best part is you get to eat it at the end of the process!
 One great way to help make growing your own produce more efficient is to get a greenhouse from Halls Greenhouses, as this will provide the optimal environment for your fruits, veg and other plants to thrive.
 There are so many different things you can grow, and you really don’t need much space to do it.

 We’re all pretty good at making use of the horizontal space in our gardens, but what about the vertical spaces?
 Our garden fences take up a lot of space, but they don’t have to be thread bare and lacking greenery.

 Living walls and wall vases are going to be popular in 2020, as people look to make the most of the space available to them.
 There are lots of creative ways you can spruce up your walls and fences and add an extra dimension to your garden.